scmschmidt/trento_checks_for_supportconfig/README.md

   Response was: {"errors":[{"detail":"No checks were selected.","title":"Unprocessable Entity"}]}
   ```

-  The most probable cause is an incompatibility.
+  Wanda is not very chatty in regards of error messages.
+If you get an `"Unprocessable Entity"` error and the cause is not a wrong provider, then the most probable cause is an incompatibility.
 Something in the check or the Wanda API has changed and the checks or tools (like `rabbiteer.py`) are not up to date yet.
 Trento is very active.

-multi checks don't work: {"errors":[{"detail":"No checks were selected.","title":"Unprocessable Entity"}]}

-Response was: {"errors":[{"detail":"No checks were selected.","title":"Unprocessable Entity"}]} can mean:

-  - Check is not valid for the provider!
+  Try to update everything: Wanda, this project and `rabbiteer.py`.
+If this does not help, create an issue.

 ## Stop Container for supportconfig